xcitech/xcitech.github.io/_posts/2016-12-14-airline-delay1.md

 Some airlines tend to perform better when we discount the effect of weather.
 For example, Expressjet has a higher average delay than JetBlue - however, when we discount the effect of weather from arrival delays, JetBlue has a higher average arrival delay.
 For Delta Airlines, average arrival delays are significantly reduced when the effect of weather is removed.

-To summarize, weather is the most important factor leading to flight delays.
-By removing the effect of weather, we can provide a level playing ground to compare two airlines head-on on their on-time performances.
+To summarize, weather is a big factor leading to flight delays.
+By offsetting the effect of weather, we can provide a level playing ground to compare two airlines head-on.
 There is much more to explore with this dataset, factoring in passenger load, airport load, routes, etc... just waiting to be analyzed.
-In the next part, I will develop a scoring mechanism to rate and compare the performances of all airlines operating on an user-defined route (Origin-Destination airport pair).
+In the next part, I will compare performances of all airlines operating on an user-defined specific routes (Origin-Destination airport pair).

 ---